foxbit19/ceh-notes/extra/tools.md

     - `Airpcap` - Riverbed AirPcap USB-based adapters capture 802.11 wireless traffic for analysis
 - `FaceNiff` - is an Android app that allows you to sniff and intercept web session profiles over the WiFi
 - `reaver` - performs a brute force attack against an access point’s WiFi Protected Setup pin number
-- `WIBR`+ - WIfi BRuteforce is an application for testing of security of the wpa wpa2 psk wifi networks
+- `WIBR+` - WIfi BRuteforce is an application for testing of security of the wpa wpa2 psk wifi networks
+- `BBProxy` - allows the attacker to use a BlackBerry device as a proxy between the Internet and the internal network.
+It is used for Blackjacking